prateekpkulkarni/optimal-coupling-graphs/README.md

 ## Complete Results

-For comprehensive theoretical results and analysis, please refer to the accompanying PDF document.
+For comprehensive theoretical results and analysis, please refer to the accompanying PDF document ('supp_ramanujan_graphs.pdf').

 ## License